milochen0418/BuildingAIAgent/README.md

 ## Exercise 3.1 - Benchmark your agent

-In /Exercise_3/e2e_test.py, we perform end-to-end tests, and in /Exercise_3/benchmark.py, we have provided a simple benchmarking script that is use to test the performance of the example agent in /Exercise_2.
-See Exercise_3/test_and_benchmark.md for more details.
+In [Exercise_3/e2e_test.py](Exercise_3/e2e_test.py), we perform end-to-end tests, and in [Exercise_3/benchmark.py](Exercise_3/benchmark.py), we have provided a simple benchmarking script that is use to test the performance of the example agent in Exercise_2.
+See [Exercise_3/test_and_benchmark.md](Exercise_3/test_and_benchmark.md) for more details.

-After that, try adding more test cases in /Exercise_3/test_cases.json and run the testing and benchmarking script.
-Check the /Exercise_3/logs folder to see the results.
+After that, try adding more test cases in [Exercise_3/test_cases.json](Exercise_3/test_cases.json) and run the testing and benchmarking script.
+Check the [Exercise_3/logs](Exercise_3/logs) folder to see the results.

 Are the results good enough?
 If not, what can we do to improve the performance?
 We will look at that in the next section.
 Now think about implementing similar testing and benchmarking scripts for your own agent.

 ## Exercise 3.2 - Improve the performance of your agent

 Try implementing the improvements we discussed in the previous section to see if that improves the performance of your agent.
-You may want to experiment with the example agent in /Exercise_2, before you start with your own agent.
+You may want to experiment with the example agent in Exercise_2, before you start with your own agent.
 Discuss with others to see if you can come up with a good strategy.

+---

+## Support this workshop

+This workshop is created by Cheuk and is open source for everyone to use (under MIT license).
+Please consider sponsoring Cheuk's work via [GitHub Sponsor](https://github.com/sponsors/Cheukting).